FAQ

 A:Of course you want to know what your bankruptcy will cost you.
 It wouldn’t make sense if you didn’t.
 However, it also doesn’t make sense to quote a price over the phone or to charge a standard flat fee for every bankruptcy.
 At Wagner Law Office, P.C., the cost of a Chapter 7 Bankruptcy in Colorado have historically ranged from $1,000 to $3,000.
 Learn More.

-• Q:Am I Going To Lose My Tax Return When I File For Bankruptcy In Colorado?
+• Q:Will I Lose My Tax Return When Filing Bankruptcy in Colorado?

 A:When you file your a Chapter 7 Bankruptcy case in Colorado, a “snap shot” is essentially taken at that very moment and everything you own becomes property of the bankruptcy estate.
 This means everything… including any tax returns that are owed to you.
 Learn More.